rastenis/CSE3000/README.md

 # CSE3000 - A study of bugs in the Ansible configuration management system

-This project contains the code for gathering, processing, and analysing bug data.
+This project contains the code for gathering, processing, and analysing bug data of the Ansible configuration management system.

+The data fetching is implemented using Perceval.
+The processing and serialization is done in Python, and analysis is done in Python as well.

 ## Setup